Prof. Dr. Lieven Annemans

 - Terminology used by health economists for different types of health economic analyses

-Lieven will give you 4 exercises on QALY and ICER calculations, which you will need to solve online (via login on our system).
-Upon completion, you will get access to module 2, at the start of which Lieven explains the solutions.
+At the end of the module, you will need to solve 4 exercises on QALY and ICER calculations online.
+Upon completion, you will get access to module 2, at the start of which Prof. Dr. Lieven Annemans explains the solutions.

-MODULE 2 - Challenging the QALY and the value of health
+MODULE 2 – Challenging the QALY and the Value of Health (~1 h 15 min)

 - Pros & cons of the different methods used for obtaining the utility scores in QALY calculations